Kadmon Holdings (KDMN) Received its Third Buy in a Row

-After Raymond James and Oppenheimer gave Kadmon Holdings (NASDAQ: KDMN) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Mara Goldstein maintained a Buy rating on Kadmon Holdings today and set a price target of $13.00.
+After Raymond James and Mizuho Securities gave Kadmon Holdings (NASDAQ: KDMN) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Mark Breidenbach assigned a Buy rating to Kadmon Holdings today and set a price target of $8.00.
 The company’s shares closed last Wednesday at $4.32.

-According to TipRanks.com, Goldstein is a 4-star analyst with an average return of 16.6% and a 42.1% success rate.
-Goldstein covers the Healthcare sector, focusing on stocks such as Adaptimmune Therapeutics, Iovance Biotherapeutics, and Neoleukin Therapeutics.
+According to TipRanks.com, Breidenbach is a 5-star analyst with an average return of 22.4% and a 46.8% success rate.
+Breidenbach covers the Healthcare sector, focusing on stocks such as Forma Therapeutics Holdings, Global Blood Therapeutics, and Iovance Biotherapeutics.

-Currently, the analyst consensus on Kadmon Holdings is a Strong Buy with an average price target of $14.25, representing a 236.9% upside.
-In a report issued on March 5, Oppenheimer also maintained a Buy rating on the stock with a $8.00 price target.
+Currently, the analyst consensus on Kadmon Holdings is a Strong Buy with an average price target of $14.25, a 236.9% upside from current levels.
+In a report issued on March 5, H.C.
+Wainwright also maintained a Buy rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>